bybiarian/bybiarian.github.io/README.md

 ## How can you help?

 Please feel free to contact us at *team@safelyqueer.org* with any resources in your own community, insights, or contact information that you think our clients would benefit from.
-We're not yet looking for developers to flush out an interactive platform, but when that day comes it will be announced both here, and on our website.
+We're not yet looking for developers to flush out an interactive platform, but when that day comes it will be announced both here and on our website.